Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Vision algorithm of the reconfigurable vision

 \section{Vision algorithm of the reconfigurable vision}

 To obtain a biomimetic and wide FOV, two omnidirectional cameras are employed in our system.
-The conventional graphic process relies on methods like rectification and epipolar alignment, which typically results in a loss of both FOV and accuracy.
+The conventional graphic process relies on methods like rectification, which typically results in a loss of both FOV and accuracy.
 Additionally, the technique is not applicable to reconfigurable design.
 Therefore, a geometric depth measurement approach \cite{campos_orb-slam3_2021} is utilized to maintain the edge region of omnidirectional images for depth measurement in non-planar camera settings.
 However, the native implementation of this method is constrained by precision limitations, with errors propagating from several aspects, such as extrinsic calibration and homologous point matching.
 While the point set acquired is feasible for navigation, it remains a challenge to use as a universal visual method.
-To address this problem, a neural network matching method is employed to obtain reliable homologous points in complex and challenging environments robustly, and a geometric compensation method is integrated to optimize and filter the calculated spatial points.
+To address this problem, an off-the-shelf neural network module is employed to obtain reliable homologous points in complex and challenging environments robustly, and a geometric compensation method is integrated to optimize and filter the calculated spatial points.
 This approach enables the system to acquire a higher quality set of spatial point information, thereby enhancing its potential to be used as a general visual method.
-All spatial information obtained from our vision system is from this non-rectification method, including the setup of the system.
+All spatial information obtained from our vision system is from this nonrectification method, including the setup of the system.
+Fig. 2 depicts the functional component of the vision pipeline.